 It was known as the email incident.
-An incident that caused an astronomical uproar throughout the office.
+A customer success operations catastrophe that caused an astronomical uproar throughout the office.

 Names shall not be mentioned, but before Process Street I worked as a technical service advisor for an environmental testing laboratory.
 It was our job to deal with customer queries and complaints, to answer questions, and to make sure the service we provided met the customer’s needs.